nkorsakov-tw/core/reports/z-reports.md

 To get a 'Z Report', please follow these instructions:

-1. Open the 'unTill Air' application on your tablet (If your device isn't connected, please [refer to ](../general/equipment/add-a-device.md)[the designated page](../general/equipment/add-a-device.md)).
+1. Open the 'unTill Air' app on your tablet (If your device isn't connected, please [refer to ](../general/equipment/add-a-device.md)[the designated page](../general/equipment/add-a-device.md)).
 2. In the POS navigate to the 'Reports' section.
 3. Click 'Z Report'.
 4. Confirm this action.